conduktor/conduktor-docs/docs/navigation/console/schema-registry.md

 ### Change subject compatibility

 Each Subject has a compatibility type that determines how they should deal with evolution over time.
 As mentioned above, updating a Subject can cause issues upstream or downstream on applications, and choosing the right compatibility type can prevent this from occurring.

-There are 7 possible compatibility types:
+There are seven possible compatibility types:

-- Backward
+1. Backward
-- Backward Transitive
+1. Backward Transitive
-- Forward
+1. Forward
-- Forward Transitive
+1. Forward Transitive
-- Full
+1. Full
-- Full Transitive
+1. Full Transitive
-- None
+1. None

 See the [Schema Registry docs](https://docs.confluent.io/platform/current/schema-registry/avro.html#summary) for a guide to what each type does.

-Compatibility can be changed <PerSubject/> or <Globally/>.
+Compatibility can be changed <Label type="PerSubject" /> or <Label type="Globally" />.

 ![Change Subject compatibility](assets/change-compatibility.png)